SilentVoid13/YAC8E/README.md

 [YAC8E](https://github.com/SilentVoid13/YAC8E) is Yet Another CHIP-8 Emulator written in Rust.

-This emulator implements the original CHIP-8 specifications and its 35 instructions (no SUPER-CHIP).
+This emulator implements the original CHIP-8 specification and its 35 instructions (no SUPER-CHIP).

 I tried to make the code as clean as possible, and added some documentation.
 This project aims to be a good reference for people wanting to implement their own CHIP-8 emulator in Rust.